Manacydev/Manacydev/README.md

 - 👋 Hi, I’m @Manacydev
-- 👀 I’m interested in Machine Learning and Data Science
+- 👀 I’m interested in AI, Machine Learning and Data Science
-- 🌱 I’m currently diving more into it
+- 🌱 I’m currently teaching machines and diving more into it
 - 💞️ I’m looking to collaborate on more interesting projects
 - 📫 How to reach me - https://www.linkedin.com/in/manacy-dev-6b0b012a8?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app
 - 📄 Resume - https://drive.google.com/file/d/14h_SmO0gKa4a4x6G96McwJwYc_XvfV_-/view?usp=drivesdk
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I am 19
+- ⚡ Fun fact: I am 20

 <!---
 Manacydev/Manacydev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.